ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-workload-identity-bcp.md

 ~~~
 {: #fig-arch title="Protocol Interaction."}

-This specification specifies the use of Service Account Tokens in container orchestration systems, which provides a secure and scalable way to create and manage these tokens, and ensures interoperability with existing OAuth-based authorization systems.
+This specification defines the utilization of Service Account Tokens within container orchestration systems, providing a secure and scalable method for creating and managing these tokens while ensuring interoperability with existing OAuth-based authorization systems.

-To distinguish the entities, we use the term "Control Plane" to refer to the OAuth 2.0 Authorization Server that is part
-of the cluster's control plane.
-Since there are also two access tokens in play, we use the term "Service Account Token" to refer to the token issued by the Control Plane and thereby distinguish it from the other access token issued to an OAuth 2.0 client running inside the workload by the second authorization server.
+To distinguish between entities, we refer to the OAuth 2.0 Authorization Server within the cluster's control plane as the "Control Plane."
+Given the presence of two distinct access tokens, we specifically designate the token issued by the Control Plane as the "Service Account Token," thereby differentiating it from the access token issued to an OAuth 2.0 client operating within the workload by a separate authorization server.

-In {{recommendations}} we provide more details about how the
-content of the tokens and the offered security properties.
+In {{recommendations}}, further details are provided regarding the token content and the associated security properties.

 # Terminology